openvinotoolkit/openvino/src/frontends/onnx/docs/how_to_add_op.md

 }  // namespace onnx_import
 }  // namespace ngraph
 ```
-The next step is registration a new op in [ops_bridge](../../../../src/frontends/onnx/frontend/src/ops_bridge.cpp).
-For `org.openvinotoolkit.CustomAdd` the registration can look like:
+The next step is to register a new op in [ops_bridge](../../../../src/frontends/onnx/frontend/src/ops_bridge.cpp).
+For `org.openvinotoolkit.CustomAdd`, the registration can look like:
 ```cpp
 #include "op/org.openvinotoolkit/custom_add.hpp"
 ...
 REGISTER_OPERATOR_WITH_DOMAIN(OPENVINO_ONNX_DOMAIN, "CustomAdd", 1, custom_add);
 ```
-The minimum requirement to receive approval during code review is implementation [C++ unit tests](tests.md#C++-tests) for a new operation.
+The minimum requirement to receive an approval during the code review is the implementation of [C++ unit tests](tests.md#C++-tests) for a new operation.

 ## How to register a custom operation via extensions mechanism
 The complete tutorial about custom frontends extensions can be found in [frontend extensions](../../../../docs/Extensibility_UG/frontend_extensions.md).
-In the section below are shown the most useful ways of adding extensions for ONNX Frontend.
+The section below will show you the most useful ways of adding extensions for the ONNX Frontend.
 ### C++ based extensions
-If you need to register your ONNX node-OV subgraph mapping, you can use `ConversionExtension` with syntax like below:
+To register your ONNX node-OV subgraph mapping, you can use `ConversionExtension` with syntax as below:
 ```cpp
 core.add_extension(ov::frontend::onnx::ConversionExtension("org.openvinotoolkit", "CustomAdd", ov::frontend::CreatorFunction(
                                                             [](const ov::frontend::NodeContext& context)